1and1/ioc-unit/ioc-unit-resteasy/README.md

 # ioc-unit-resteasy

+Using MockDispatcherFactory started in a weldcontainer makes it possible to test almost all details of a jaxrs-application.

+* Resource
+* all Provider-Types
+* Authorization aspects (roles)

 ## Pure Resteasy

 Inclusion of this module as test-dependency allows it to include **jaxrs** RestResources and ExceptionMappers in JUnit-Tests.